-In 1963 all subjects of the courses outlined in Tables I to VII will be offered with the exception of the new 14.104 Accounting IV.
-The only subjects of the course existing before 1963 which will be offered in 1963 are 14.14 Accounting IV, 14.15 Accounting Control and 14.16 Advanced Cost Accounting.
+All subjects in the courses outlined in Tables I to VII will be offered in 1964.
+The only subject of the courses existing before 1963 which will be offered in 1964 is 14.15 Accounting Control, but this subject will not be offered after 1964.